Sigmmma/c20/src/content/h1/h1a/readme.md

 ---
 **Halo: Combat Evolved Anniversary**, commonly referred to as **H1A** or **CEA** was first released in 2011 as a collaboration project between [343 Industries][343i-wiki], and [Saber Interactive][saber-wiki].
 It aimed to modernize the look and feel of the original game for use with the more powerful [Xbox 360][360-wiki].
 With the release of [Halo MCC][mcc-wiki], CEA has also seen a port to PC and Xbox One.

-One of its quirks is the ability to switch between the Saber3d and [blam!](~engine) engine visuals and sounds with the press of a button.
-It's common to see the them referred to as classic, and anniversary to reduce ambiguity.
+One of its quirks is the ability to switch between classic and remastered/anniversary visuals and sounds with the press of a button.

 As of season 7, H1A represents a merger between the original H1CE and H1PC branches of the engine.